 Create systems at your desk.
 Create opportunity on your feet.

 Questions are the keys to all the locked doors we encounter.
 Shane

 Don't invest in things that must be fed with food or expense.
 Shane

 We are what we repeatedly do.
 Excellence, therefore, is not an act but a habit.
 Aristole

-The things about success is that it makes every good thing that ever happened by chance to appear as skill or fate.
+The thing about success is that it makes every good outcome that ever happened by chance to appear to be skill or fate.
 Luck is the mother of destiny.

 Nearly all men can stand adversity, but if you want to test a man's character, give him power.
 Abraham Lincoln

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
 Abraham Lincoln

 Push your limits before they push you.

 Shut up!
 (I keep this reminder posted nearby on a post-it-note. )